Watonga, Oklahoma: Government

 Watonga has an aldermanic form of government.

 Arts and culture

 The city hosts an annual Watonga Cheese Festival in October.
 The festival was formed in 1976 by the Watonga Chamber of Commerce because the town had the only cheese factory in Oklahoma at the time.
-The festival has continued even after the closing of the factory in 2007.
+The festival continued even after the factory closed in 2007.
 In 2013, a wine competition was added to the festival.

-The town newspaper, the Watonga Republican, has been in publication since 1892.
+The town newspaper, The Watonga Republican, has been published since 1892.

 Watonga has the T.B.
-Ferguson Home Museum, which consists not only of the 1901 Victorian-style house of publisher T.B.
-Ferguson, but also various artifacts of the era.
+Ferguson Home Museum, which consists of the 1901 Victorian-style house of publisher T.B.
+Ferguson and various artifacts of the era.